Skip to main content

 Learn more about preventing tick bites.

-Anyone with symptoms of severe West Nile virus—fever, headache, neck stiffness, and/or confusion—should seek medical care right away.
-Visit your doctor if you experience a fever or rash.
+Visit your medical provider if you experience a fever or rash.
 For Lyme disease, early treatment with antibiotics can prevent ongoing health problems.

 Top